 Hands-on spotting is a tool available, but not necessary, for learning skills.
 If participants would like physical support from coaches, we are happy to provide it, operating from an “ask first” consent-based framework.
 We will always provide alternatives to hands-on spotting (like more progressions, additional mats, or safety ropes) if skills require additional support.

-We will be taking a cautious and conservative approach to Covid-19 protocols.
+We will be taking a cautious and conservative approach to Covid-19, the Flu, and other transmissible illnesses.

 We ask that participants who are feeling unwell stay home and take care of themselves and not come in to participate in the programming.